szelcsanyi/locator/README.md

         * $environment->production('site')->domain
         * $environment->production('site', 'domain')    :  Alternativly use the parameters to specify a specific object
     4. Use an alias to check my current item
-        * if($environment->in('production'))
+        * if($environment->in('production'))        // false
-        * if($environment->is('admin'))
+        * if($environment->is('admin'))             // true

 Finally its worth just mentioning all of these names/alias/options are configurable

   * Change the name of the mappings to what ever you want. (server, type, domain)
   * Change the name of the alias (in, is, as);
   * Any depth of array is possible (example is three levels deep)
   * Turn on/off features ie. ensure that items cant be access through magic methods
   * It uses drivers to do the comparison check, included drivers are simple/strict/domains/regular experssions, but you can use your own.
   * Items can be accessed from an object or an static instance.
   * Change the config by extending the classes, or simply sending the contructor your configuration array.

 ## Documentation